laravel/spark-docs/forms.md

 <a name="introduction"></a>
 ## Introduction

-Spark includes a helper class for working with form errors in your JavaScript application.
+Spark includes a helper class for working with forms and form errors in your JavaScript application.
 You are not required to use these helpers but may find them useful when building the forms for your application.

 <a name="usage"></a>
 ## Usage